zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

     ![](./media/image87.png)

 7. Add a table to the application by scrolling the Components list until you see the Table icon.
+This component will allow us to display the results organized on a table format.

     ![](./media/image88.png)